GeorgeWuzy/UniMorphGrasp-repo/README.md

 <div style="font-size: 24px; font-weight: bold;">Abstract</div>
 <br>
 <div style="width: 80%; margin: 0 auto; text-align: justify;">
 Cross-embodiment dexterous grasping aims to generate stable and diverse grasps for robotic hands with varying structures.
 Existing methods are either hand-specific, computationally prohibitive, or fail to generalize beyond the training distribution when encountering novel hand structures.
-Motivated by the observation that dexterous hands inherently possess graph-structured morphologies, we propose <span style="color: #0070C0">UniMorphGrasp</span>, a morphology-aware diffusion model that integrates explicit morphological information into the generative process for cross-embodiment dexterous grasp synthesis.
+Motivated by the observation that dexterous hands inherently possess graph-structured morphologies, we propose <span style="color: #0070C0; font-weight: bold;">UniMorphGrasp</span>, a morphology-aware diffusion model that integrates explicit morphological information into the generative process for cross-embodiment dexterous grasp synthesis.
 Our approach first maps diverse hand structures into a unified human-like hand representation, and then employs a morphology-aware encoder that conditions grasp generation on graph-structured morphological features.
 We further introduce a morphology-aware loss function that leverages hierarchical kinematic relationships to guide training.
-Extensive experiments demonstrate that UniMorphGrasp achieves state-of-the-art performance on existing benchmarks and successfully <span style="color: #0070C0">generalizes to novel hand structures in a zero-shot way</span>, enabling practical cross-embodiment grasp deployment.
+Extensive experiments demonstrate that UniMorphGrasp achieves state-of-the-art performance on existing benchmarks and successfully <span style="color: #0070C0; font-weight: bold;">generalizes to novel hand structures in a zero-shot way</span>, enabling practical cross-embodiment grasp deployment.
 </div>

 <br>